 · An insurance company paying a lawyer to contest an injury claim that the insurer knows is valid, all because the insurer hopes to wear down the injured party or her lawyer and pay less money to settle the case.

 · A wealthy corporation making a plaintiff ask for relevant documents 7 or 8 or more times during the life of a case before it finally turns them over.
 This process can not only delay a case for 6-18 months, but it can also be extremely, and totally unnecessarily, expensive for the plaintiff just to get documents to which he is entitled.

 · A defendant files multiple motions to have the plaintiff’s lawsuit thrown out of court, none of which have a significant chance of success, all aimed at delaying the day when the defendant has to face a jury, or pay to settle.

 These are just some examples.
 But, strangely, we don’t hear about “frivolous” defenses.
 Only frivolous lawsuits.
 That’s because those who want such one-sided legislation are not about courtroom justice; they just want fewer lawsuits.
 Period.

 Want to have some fun?
-Tell one of the Congress people so anxious to punish the filing of frivolous lawsuits to make it reciprocal.
-In other words, also force the trial judge to sanction frivolous defenses.
-So, if an insurance company or big corporation needlessly delays a case through meritless motions or refusal to turn over relevant documents, just to exert their financial advantage over the plaintiff, and make her beg for a settlement far less than what she deserves, the trial judge would be forced to sanction the company for doing that.
+Tell one of the Congresspeople so anxious to punish the filing of frivolous lawsuits to make it reciprocal.
+In other words, it also forces the trial judge to sanction frivolous defenses.
+So, if an insurance company or big corporation needlessly delays a case through meritless motions or refusing to turn over relevant documents, just to exert their financial advantage over the plaintiff, and make her beg for a settlement far less than what she deserves, the trial judge would be forced to sanction the company for doing that.